 The Virginia Natural Area Preserves System was established in the late 1980's to protect some of the most significant natural areas in the Commonwealth.
 A site becomes a component of the preserve system once it is dedicated as a natural area preserve by the Director of the Department of Conservation & Recreation.
 Natural area dedication works in much the same way as a conservation easement by placing legally binding restrictions on future activities on a property.
 The Natural Area Preserve System includes examples of some of the rarest natural communities and rare species habitats in Virginia.
-This system now includes sixty two dedicated natural areas totaling 55,660 acres.
+This system now includes sixty three dedicated natural areas totaling 55,894 acres.

 Most of the preserves are owned by the Department of Conservation and Recreation, but some are lands owned by local governments, universities, private citizens and The Nature Conservancy (a private conservation organization).